krishnadevz/krishnadevz.github.io/index.md

 ## Awards

-* Third Runner Winner Up in Dev.to GFTWebhackathon.
+* Third Runner Up Winner in Dev.to GFTWebhackathon (Grant for the web hackathon -2020).
 * A special Gift for DEV's top authors, moderators, and codebase contributors of 2020 (50K+ Views , 1,090 + Total post reactions).